 There is a flaw on that right door.
 I couldn’t quite figure out what to do with it, and then I remembered, this was a quickie in-between-projects project.

-It grew up as a record cabinet, but I can easily see it holding books or magazines, in any case it makes a great side table.
+So, it may have grown up as a record cabinet, but I can easily see it holding books or magazines.
+In any case it makes a great side table.

 Do you like the aqua?
 We all know I struggle with paint choices.
 If you were going to do a two tone on this piece, what two colors would YOU have used. (be sure to tell me which one for the inside)